Home ยป Italian Desserts ยป Crostoli

 Crostoli

-Crostoli are a crispy fried Italian pastries which are popular during Carnevale and many other holidays.
+Crostoli are crispy fried Italian pastries that are popular during Carnevale and many other holidays.

 So light and flaky, Italian crostoli just melt in your mouth.
 Try stopping at just one – it’s impossible!